 - I like to work with my headphones on

-The book tells in great detail how to approach each of these types and what are the possibilities to deal with them.
-Besides, there are a lot of examples.
+The book talks in great detail about approaching each of these types and the possible means to deal with them.
+Besides, it also gives lot of examples.

 Resistance As a Way To Identify Problems